pdidev/pdi/.github/pull_request_template.md

   - [ ] any change to the dependencies;
 * you have correctly linked your MR to one or more issues:
   - [ ] your MR solves an identified issue;
-  - [ ] your commit contain the `Fix #issue` keyword to autoclose the issue when merged;
+  - [ ] your commit contain the `Fix #issue` keyword to autoclose the issue when merged.
-* [ ] you have added to this file any other check that was missing.